 Arizona Center for Fertility Studies has been Cryopreserving (freezing) sperm since 1984.
 Later we added embryo and egg cryopreservation services, as well.

-Arizona Center for Fertility Studies laboratory is equipped to receive and store cryopreserved sperm, embryos and eggs from other clinics across the country and around the world.
-The tissue is stored in a secure place with state of the art monitoring of all the cryo tanks.
-As the cryo-technology has evolved over the years, it is now possible to store reproductive tissue for extended periods of time and then thawing at the desired time with good success in resulting pregnancy rates and live births.
+Arizona Center for Fertility Studies laboratory is equipped to receive and store cryopreserved sperm, embryos, and eggs from other clinics across the country and around the world.
+The tissue is stored in a secure place with state-of-the-art monitoring of each cryo tank.
+As cryo-technology has evolved over the years, it is now possible to store reproductive tissue for extended periods of time (years) and then thaw the cells for use at the desired time with high rates of success and live births.

 Cryopreservation can be used to preserve the eggs of young single women and/or a woman in a committed relationship who has been diagnosed with cancer and will be undergoing treatment that could result in premature ovarian failure and who want to preserve their future childbearing potential.

 The same is true for men who are diagnosed with cancer and are undergoing treatments that will permanently arrest spermatogenesis (production of sperm).

 The most common use of cryopreservation is that it allows couples undergoing In-Vitro Fertilization (IVF) to freeze their extra embryos, which can be used for a second attempt if the first try of In-Vitro Fertilization (IVF) was unsuccessful or for future children without having to again undergo the entire ovarian stimulation process.
 Not only does it save them a considerable amount of expense; but in the case of wanting to have another child, they get to use their embryos from a cycle that worked and "when they were younger", thus improving success rates by decreasing the risks of chromosome abnormalities and miscarriage that can be associated with increasing maternal age.